 Rhodes away from the beaches

 The capital of the Dodecanese islands in Greece, Rhodes is also the largest in this chain and, along with Kos, probably the most well known.
-Due to the fact it's located far south in the Mediterranean Sea, receives over 300 days of sunshine, and is connected via direct flights from the UK within four hours, Rhodes is a very popular beach destination for holidaymakers looking for a relaxing time not far from home.
-Thomas Cook* provides countless beach holiday offers to Rhodes, making it more affordable than ever to get to this beloved Greek island.
+Due to the fact it's located far south in the Mediterranean Sea, receives over 300 days of sunshine, and is connected via direct flights from the UK within four hours, Rhodes is, unsurprisingly, very popular for beach breaks.

 Yet there is so much more to this island than sun and sand: if you dig deeper, you'll find an island steeped in history, culture, wildlife, and nature too, making Rhodes the perfect destination to combine a beach and cultural experience.
 Let's take a look at what else this eclectic island has to offer...